Why you want to stop early

 The separate question of per-provider timeout

-Per-provider timeout (default 120 seconds) bounds how long any single model call can take within a round.
+Per-provider timeout (default 120 seconds) caps how long any single model call can take within a round.
 If a provider is slow or stuck, it gets dropped from that round and the debate continues with the remaining panel.

 Key takeaways

-• Convergence means substantive agreement on individual findings, not identical text.
+• Convergence means substantive agreement on individual findings — not identical text.
 Sampling variance alone prevents byte-identical responses.

 • Max rounds defaults to 5.
-Lower for routine changes; raise for ambiguous or high-stakes code.
+Lower for routine changes.
+Raise for ambiguous or high-stakes code.
 Past 7, you want a human, not another round.

 Frequently asked questions